The Reality of Imagination

 The quest by Descartes to reach certainty by the rational reasoning capacity of man was attacked by empiricism, and can be felt in all activities of people today.
 The exclusion of mind, spirit, inner knowing, feeling or imagination, had and still has, great impact on the daily lives of people.
 Current HSE and CSR policies are written on mechanistic and empirical standards, but if this analysis is valid, these can only be based on selected arguments, not allowing the ‘wholeness’ of which Einstein or Capra spoke.
 Empiricism allows for a certain disallowance of human consciousness.
 When the prime intention is not purely human (all dimensional), but three dimensional, often seeking its reward in economic or bodily gain expressed in sensory gratification, it requires suspension of Carl Gustav Jung and William Blakes ‘zoa’s’.
 Ignoring one’s conscience is therefore needed.

 Physical deduction or quantifiable measurement resulted in a mechanistic or materialistic world concept.
 Empiricists and Mechanists seem to cling to an imaginary circumference as if God is bounding the universe with a pair of compasses.
 An early analysis; ‘the limitation of knowledge is self-perpetuating when boundaries are accepted’, can also be based on the work of the artist and poet William Blake and later Carl Gustav Jung.
-They expressed the value of these so-called Zoa’s or human functions, translated from Greek, meaning ‘living ones’: Reason, Intuition, Feeling and Sensation.
+They expressed the value of these so-called Zoa’s or human functions, translated from Greek, meaning ‘living ones’: Imagination, Intuition, Feeling and Sensation.

 In her biography of William Blake (1970), Kathleen Raine describes his art and poetry whose value became known after his death.